Lightstreamer/lightstreamer_flutter_client/README.md

     While the `await` command before the connection is optional in this case, it is recommended to include it to catch exceptions.

-3. **Exception Types** The web library throws exceptions such as `IllegalArgumentException` or `IllegalStateException`, while the mobile library only throws `PlatformException`.
+3. **Exception Types** The web library throws exceptions such as `IllegalArgumentException` or `IllegalStateException`, while the mobile/desktop library only throws `PlatformException`.

-4. **Exception Timing** The web library methods throw exceptions as soon as they detect an invalid condition, whereas the mobile library checks these conditions only during a few fundamental methods such as `connect`, `subscribe`, etc.
+4. **Exception Timing** The web library methods throw exceptions as soon as they detect an invalid condition, whereas the mobile/desktop library checks these conditions only during a few fundamental methods such as `connect`, `subscribe`, etc.
 However, both libraries document the thrown exceptions when discussing the methods to which the exceptions logically belong.

-5. **Precondition Failures on iOS** Since the mobile library leverages the [Lightstreamer iOS Client SDK](https://github.com/Lightstreamer/Lightstreamer-lib-client-swift) to support the iOS target, and the iOS Client SDK uses Swift [preconditions](https://developer.apple.com/documentation/swift/precondition(_:_:file:line:)) to validate method arguments, a failed precondition will abruptly stop the program execution when a Flutter app runs on an iOS device.
-However, in the same circumstances, both the web library and the Android library will throw an `IllegalArgumentException`.
+5. **Precondition Failures on iOS and macOS** Since the iOS and macOS libraries leverages the [Lightstreamer Swift Client SDK](https://github.com/Lightstreamer/Lightstreamer-lib-client-swift) and the Swift Client SDK uses [preconditions](https://developer.apple.com/documentation/swift/precondition(_:_:file:line:)) to validate method arguments, a failed precondition will abruptly stop the program execution when a Flutter app runs on an iOS/macOS device.
+However, in the same circumstances, the other libraries will throw an `IllegalArgumentException` or a `PlatformException`.

+### Push Notifications

+Push Notifications (MPN) are a means to receive messages from the Lightstreamer Server even if the app is in background or not even running.
+For further information, please refer to chapter 5 in the [General Concepts guide](https://lightstreamer.com/distros/ls-server/7.4.5/docs/General%20Concepts.pdf)

+Push Notifications are available on the following platforms:

+1. Android
+1. iOS
+1. Web (for Chrome, Firefox, and Safari browsers)

+### Optimized JSON Delivery

+Lightstreamer Server avoids using JSON, XML, or any other verbose transport protocol.
+Instead, Lightstreamer uses a position-based protocol, which reduces the overhead to a minimum.
+However, if the JSON format is used for the values of some field, it is possible to specify whether the field is suitable for the use of [JSON Patch Format](https://jsonpatch.com) as a "diff" format in the data delivery.
+For further information, please refer to this [page](https://sdk.lightstreamer.com/ls-adapter-inprocess/8.0.0/api/com/lightstreamer/interfaces/data/ItemEventListener.html#declareFieldDiffOrder(java.lang.String,java.util.Map)).

+Optimized JSON delivery is available on all platforms except Windows.

-## Getting Started (Android/iOS)
+## Getting Started (Mobile/Desktop)

 ### Import the package